Legal Standing & Advocacy Framework

 Empowerment and Trust:

-The standards emphasize that advocacy is a "vital source of support" that nurtures trust and empowers vulnerable individuals to express their views to decision-makers.
+The standards emphasise that advocacy is a "vital source of support" that nurtures trust and empowers vulnerable individuals to express their views to decision makers.

 Pre Action Engagement: